tamtran4869/E-commerce-analysis/User_analysis.md

 	AND ws.created_at >= '2014-01-01'
 HAVING ws.website_session_id IS NOT NULL)

---Compute the statistics of date diff
+--Compute the statistics using datediff
 SELECT
 	AVG(DATEDIFF(next_session_time,new_session_time)) AS avg_days,
 	MIN(DATEDIFF(next_session_time,new_session_time)) AS min_days,